ing_17215_08370

 The Real Cost of Unaffordable Food

-When people can’t afford to regularly buy healthy food, the negative health effects can last a long time and even a lifetime.
+When people can’t afford to regularly buy nutritious food, the negative health effects can last a long time and even a lifetime.
 We all share the real cost of unaffordable food as it impacts the health of our whole community and adds more pressure to our over-burdened health care system.

 Each year local public health dietitians and public health nurses conduct the Nutritious Food Basket (NFB) survey to determine how much it costs to purchase a basic healthy diet.
-The results of the NFB are used to monitor how affordable food is for individuals and families living in Simcoe County and the District of Muskoka based on various monthly income scenarios.
+The results of the NFB are used to monitor how affordable food is for individuals and families living in Simcoe County and the District of Muskoka based on various monthly income and expenses scenarios.

 The cost of the NFB is based on the average lowest cost of 61 food items that are based on Canada’s Food Guide and found in selected grocery stores across Simcoe and Muskoka.
 The items do not include processed foods, special diet foods or personal items.
+Canada's Food Guide and the Ontario Nutritious Food Basket are not inclusive for all religious and cultural groups, and they do not acknowledge traditional Indigenous foods and food procurement practices.
+The Simcoe Muskoka District Health Unit recognizes this as a limitation of data collection.

-What was the cost of healthy eating across Simcoe Muskoka in 2022?
+What was the cost of healthy eating across Simcoe Muskoka in 2023?

-The monthly cost of the nutritious food basket for a family of four is $1159.92
+The monthly cost of the nutritious food basket for a family of four is $1225.74

-The monthly cost of the nutritious food basket for a single person is $419.00
+The monthly cost of the nutritious food basket for a single person is $445.95

 How much is left for other basic needs* after paying for food and rent?